 Summary of the Palmetto Grass Seed Video

 People see the seed heads that it produces but no one has found a way, a commercially viable way to be able to harvest and produce that seed and be able to do anything with it.
-A lot of these plants, too, a lot of these grasses, even if they do produce a seed head, or something that looks to be, they’re sterile the seeds are sterile, and so that doesn’t do any good as well.
+A lot of these grasses, even if they do produce a seed head, the seeds are sterile, and so that doesn’t do any good as well.

 There is to my knowledge one type of Zoysia that might grow from seeds and I can’t even think of the name of it right now but there is one type of Zoysia.

 If you really want to plant seed along the Texas Gulf Coast, Common Bermuda grass is it because that seed is so readily available.
-You can put that out there, that’s what you see in highway crews blowing, the green stuff, on the road sides, that’s a slurry of Common Bermuda grass seed and probably some others in there, and then a lot of nutrients and mulch and stuff to get the stuff to stick.
+That’s what you see the highway crews spreading — the green stuff on the road sides — that’s a slurry of Common Bermuda grass seed and a lot of nutrients and mulch to get the stuff to stick.